ualibweb/folio-docs/content/en/docs/Metadata/Inventory/_index.md

 ## Deleting an instance record

 Note: This is only a soft delete.
 When a record is set for deletion, the instance will be Suppressed from discovery and Staff suppressed.
-If the instance source is MARC, then the MARC LDR 05 will be set to "d"
+If the instance source is MARC, then the MARC LDR 05 will be set to "d".

 1. [Find the instance](#searching-for-a-record) you want to delete and select it.
 2. In the **Instance record details** pane, click **Actions \> Set record for deletion**.